couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-tasks.markdown

 Recommended best practice is to run the command as the `couchbase` user, as this is the default owner of the files when Couchbase Server is installed.

-The `cbbackup` script will also perform a **Unhandled:** `[:unknown-tag :firstterm]` of the database files to defragment them which provides faster startup times.
+The `cbbackup` script will also perform a `vacuum` of the database files to defragment them which provides faster startup times.
 Depending on the amount of data, this script can take an extended amount of time to run.
 It is a best practice to make sure that your connection to the server running the script is not broken.

  * **Linux**